rushdimohamed09/advanced-dynamic-search/README.md

 7. Can return any number of columns (which on one column was able from the previus version 8.Hope this will help you to save time while coding.

+3 example codes are given in the index.php exmaple 1 is searching in single table example 2 is searching within two table example 3 is searching within three table

 Thank you